Integralist/go-http-monitor/README.md

 ## TODO

-- figure out how best to access.log and track changes over time period
-- figure out how to populate access.log at runtime (simulating real-time requests)
+- don't generate access.log records if user provides their own access.log
+- name some packages more appropriately (e.g. verbs not nouns)
 - figure out how to calculate when requests per section go over/under a threshold
 - figure out what 'interesting' stats to show every 10s
 - write test(s)
 - dockerize

-- name some packages more appropriately (e.g. verbs not nouns)